MintCondition/site-config-json-api/readme.txt

 If you can't figure out how to install a WP Plugin, you should NOT use this one.

 == Changelog ==
+== 0.5.0 =
+Major changes.
+Added
+Main Endpoint: Includes dynamic instructions with the API key.
+Post Type List Endpoint: Provides an overview of all post types available in the WordPress installation.
+Post Type Detail Endpoint: Delivers detailed information about a specific post type.
+ACF or Meta Fields Endpoint: Lists all custom meta fields registered with the system, including origin and
+    association.
+Users Endpoint: Provides a count of users by role.
+Plugins Endpoint: Lists currently installed plugins with their version numbers and active status.
+Theme List Endpoint: Lists all installed themes, indicating if they are active and if they are
+    child themes (with parent theme information).

+Improved
+Main endpoint now includes a prompt to the AI explaining what they are being given and how to access
+    other endpoints.
+Also dynamically includes the provided API key so it can generate endpoint URLs.

+Notes
+API key is now dynamically included in the instructions message.
+Each endpoint requires the API key to be passed as a URL parameter for authentication.

 == 0.2.3 =
 Style changes
 Cleanup a few items